Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 # II.
 Motivation

-The standard method to reach ultracold temperatures is by collisional evaporative cooling<sup>1</sup>, which governs theduty cycle length.
+The standard method to reach ultracold temperatures is by collisional evaporative cooling<sup>1</sup>, which governs the duty cycle length.
 Evaporation requires the precise sequencing of time-varying magnetic and optical fields, parameterised by a time-specific value set for a given sequence.
 Although microscopic models exist to describe this process [14], such semi-classical theories can oversimplify dynamics, or miss non-intuitive yet more effective solutions [15] only discoverable through experimentation.
-For most applications, data acquisition for high-precision experiments require achieving the optimal measurement in a limited number of iterations.
+For most applications, data acquisition for high-precision experiments requires achieving the optimal measurement in a limited number of iterations.
 Given the large parameter space of a typical sequence, optimising experimental settings through exhaustive search is highly impractical.
 Instead, this discovery process is automated with machine-learning online<sup>2</sup> optimisation (MLOO).
 Isolating the atomic absorption signal from the noisy background is another prohibitive factor, which also benefits from the implementation of MLOO.
 In this review, two approaches to optimising cold-atom experiments are discussed: the first focusing on finding the optimal experimental settings, and the second on improving current absorption imaging techniques.

 <sup>1</sup> Ultracold temperatures are usually achieved through a combination of laser/optical and forced evaporative cooling.

-<sup>2</sup> Online, meaning optimisation that occurs in real time.
+<sup>2</sup> Online, meaning optimisation that occurs in real-time.

 # III.
 Evaporation Model